-How to win bids as a freelancer.
+How to win a bid for a freelancing job.

 Learn what every freelance bid proposal should include in order to increase your chances of winning contract work.